emericg/MiniVideoInfos/README.md

 ### Dependencies

 You will need a C++17 compiler and Qt 6.5+ with the following 'additional librairies':
-- Qt 5 Compatibility Module
 - Qt Positioning
-- Qt Location (Qt 6.5+)
+- Qt Location
 - Qt Charts

-For Android builds, you'll need the appropriates JDK (17) SDK (24+) and NDK (25+).
+For Android builds, you'll need the appropriates JDK (17) SDK (24+) and NDK (26+).
 You can customize Android build environment using the `assets/android/gradle.properties` file.
 For macOS and iOS builds, you'll need Xcode 13+ installed.

 ### Building dependencies